microsoft/pxt-arcade/docs/javascript-games/caterpillar.md

 # Caterpillar

-Your caterpiller can grow by getting leaves for nourishment.
+Your caterpiller can grow by nibbling leaves for nourishment.
 Guide the caterpiller's movement toward a leaf.
 Be careful though, if it touches the side of the screen it won't live to be a butterfly.

 ```typescript
 const NEXT_SECTION_KEY = "__child_node";